tahaak67/Farhan/README.md

 ## 5. Check your usage

 Check your usage for every app & for different categories with a simple easy to use interface.

+## 6. Minimal app launcher

+Set Farhan as your home launcher for a minimal, distraction free home screen that shows your apps as a simple list with no colorful icons competing for your attention, you can also set daily time limits for selected apps and Farhan will remind you to take a break when the time is up.

 ## Screenshots